Coexistence Test of Primordial Black Holes and Particle Dark Matter from Diffractive Lensing

 where $\bm{x}$ is the physical coordinate on the lens plane, with $\bm{x}_s$ being the projected source direction.
-The characteristic length scale of the lens system is the Fresnel length~\cite{Macquart:2004sh,oguri2020probing,Choi:2021bkx} \beq x_F \= \sqrt{\frac{d_\text{eff}}{2\pi f(1+z_l)}} \= 0.39\, \mathrm{pc} \left(\frac{d_\mathrm{eff}}{\mathrm{Gpc}}\right)^{1/2}\left(\frac{10\, \mathrm{Hz}}{f(1+z_l)}\right)^{1/2}. \eeq The path integral states that the observed and lensed wave is a superposition of all waves passing and bending at points on the lens plane, weighted by the corresponding propagation phase $ \phi(\bm{x},\bm{x}_s) = \frac{1}{2}|\bm{x}-\bm{x}_s|^2 - \psi(\bm{x}) -\phi_m(\bm{x}_s)\, .$ The phase, also called the Fermat's potential, quantifies the phase shifts or the time delays among bending rays, and is contributed by a positive geometric propagation distance and the negative gravitational Shapiro time delay $\psi(\bm{x})$.
-A constant offset $\phi_m(\bm{x}_s)$ is included to set the minimum of the Fermat potential zero.
-In the high-frequency limit, the integral is dominated by stationary points of $\phi(\bm{x})$, producing multiple images with frequency-independent properties.
-This is the geometrical optics (GO) regime.
+The characteristic length scale of the lens system is the Fresnel length~\cite{Macquart:2004sh,oguri2020probing,Choi:2021bkx} \beq x_F = \sqrt{\frac{d_\text{eff}}{2\pi f(1+z_l)}} = 0.39\, \mathrm{pc} \left(\frac{d_\mathrm{eff}}{\mathrm{Gpc}}\right)^{1/2}\left(\frac{10\, \mathrm{Hz}}{f(1+z_l)}\right)^{1/2}. \eeq This is essentially a path integral, superposing all waves passing and bending at points on the lens plane, weighted by the propagation phase $ \phi(\bm{x},\bm{x}_s) = \frac{1}{2}|\bm{x}-\bm{x}_s|^2 - \psi(\bm{x}) -\phi_m(\bm{x}_s)\, .$ The phase has stationary points, balanced by the positive geometric distance and the negative gravitational Shapiro time delay $\psi(\bm{x})$; a constant offset $\phi_m(\bm{x}_s)$ is included to set the minimum of the phase zero.
+When the path integral is dominated by discrete stationary points in the high-frequency regime, the result is the usual geometrical-optics (GO) lensing producing discrete images.
+For weak gravity, this limit is given by $x_F \lesssim x_s$.

-However, for lower frequencies, the integral of Eq.~\eqref{eq:Fresnel} receives contributions from finite regions around each stationary point or from a much broader region.
+On the other extreme of low frequencies with $x_F \gtrsim x_s$, the integral receives contributions from finite regions around each stationary point or from a much broader region.
 Hence, resulting images blur or overlap.
-The size of the support is roughly given by $x_F \propto f^{-1/2}$~\cite{oguri2020probing,Choi:2021bkx}, and consequently frequency-dependent amplification arises.
-This frequency-dependent regime corresponds to wave-optics or diffractive lensing.

-We note that $x_F$ of the LIGO-band GW-dPBH lensing system is comparable to the $x_E$ and $R_h$ of the lens profile.
-These quantities are of order ${\cal O}(0.1-10)$ pc.
-Thus, diffractive lensing is relevant.
+The size of the support is roughly given by $x_F \propto f^{-1/2}$~\cite{oguri2020probing,Choi:2021bkx}, resulting in frequency-dependent amplification.
+This frequency-dependent regime corresponds to wave optics or diffractive lensing.
+We note that $x_F$ of the LIGO-band GW-dPBH lensing system is comparable to the $x_E$ of the lens profile.
+This quantity is of the order of ${\cal O}(0.1\textendash 1)$ pc.
+Thus, diffractive lensing is relevant to our study.

-We display the frequency dependence of a characteristic diffractive lensing event for typical parameters in \Fig{fig:diffraction}.
-The lensing amplification $F(f)$ is a multiplicative factor, with unlensed waveforms having $F=1$ for all frequencies.
-Differences between lensed and unlensed events are non-trivial and $\sim {\cal O}(10)\%$.
-They are known to be well detected by chirping GWs (see Supplemental Materials).
+An example of frequency dependence of the magnification and phase shift for typical lensing parameters in our study is displayed in \Fig{fig:diffraction}.
+The nontrivial modulation of the typical GW lensing signal magnification with respect to the unlensed value $F/A_0=1$ is larger than $\sim {\cal O}(10)\%$, readily detectable at ground-based detectors with chirping GWs (see Supplemental Material).